If you are in imminent danger, have recently been harmed and/or are in need of medical attention, call 911 immediately.

 - Transmission of sexual images as a means of threat, coercion or intimidation and/or cyberbullying

-- Pregnancy or parenting status
+- Discrimination based on pregnancy or parenting status

 You may also submit a complaint to the Oregon Department of Education.